Southwest Airlines Infant Policy

 According to the Southwest Airlines add lap infant policy, passengers can book a reservation with a lap child domestically and internationally as long as they are not booking their flight with Rapid Rewards Points.

-To know the process of Southwest adding a lap infant to the reservation, follow the step-by-step instructions below.
+To know the process of adding a lap infant to the reservation, follow the step-by-step instructions below.

 • Step 1 - Open the official website of Southwest Airlines.